nichbar/Ipa-Install/README.md

 ### How

-To bypass apple's limitation, we can download `.ipa` file on our own and create a http server to host the '.ipa' file for installation.
+To bypass apple's limitation, we can download `.ipa` file on our own and create a http server to host the `.ipa` file for installation.

 This demo use [Tiercel](https://github.com/Danie1s/Tiercel) to download file and [Swifter](https://github.com/httpswift/swifter) to start a http server.